nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Actor**: SS administrator

-**Brief Description**: SS administrator uploads an internal TLS certificate for a security server owner or a security server client.
+**Brief Description**: SS administrator uploads an internal TLS certificate for a security server Member Owner or a security server client.

 **Preconditions**: -